 You can check if your background insulin is correct by eating a carbohydrate free meal as follows:

-1. Take your background insulin as normal.
+- Take your background insulin as normal.

-3. Check your blood glucose once or twice before your next meal.
+- Check your blood glucose once or twice before your next meal.

-This way the background insulin will not have the influence of carbohydrate or fast acting insulin and you can assess whether your dose is correct.
+This way the background insulin will not have the influence of carbohydrate or fast acting insulin and you can assess whether your background dose is correct.

-Most people find that 1u of insulin will decrease/increase blood glucose by 2-3 mmol/l.
+Most people find that taking 1u of insulin will decrease their blood glucose by 2-3 mmol/l.
+Or missing 1u of insulin may increase their blood glucose by 2-3mmol/l.
 It is useful to start with this calculation and adjust as you find out more.
 Some people may have a correction of 1u insulin 4mmol/l and others 1unit insulin to 1mmol/l.

-For example, you have a ratio of 1 unit to 10g carbohydrate and a correction of 1 unit to 3mmol/l and your blood glucose before your meal is 14mmol/l.
+For example, you may have a ratio of 1 unit to 10g carbohydrate and a correction of 1 unit to 3mmol/l and your blood glucose before your meal is 14mmol/l.
 Your meal contains 70g of carbohydrate, so you know you need 7 units of quick acting insulin for the meal.
-You may wish to reduce your blood glucose and make a ‘correction’ here so you would need to take an extra 2 units of quick acting insulin with your meal to reduce your blood glucose by 6 mmol/l from 14mmol/l to 8mmol/l.
+You may wish to reduce your blood glucose and make a ‘correction’ here so you would need to take an extra 2 units of quick acting insulin with your meal to reduce your blood glucose by 6 mmol/l, from 14mmol/l to 8mmol/l.
 So, you would take 9 units in total for the meal.

 Working out the ‘carbs’ in home cooking

-• Look at the recipe and decide which ingredients contain carbohydrate.
+- Look at the recipe and decide which ingredients contain carbohydrate.

-• Calculate the carbohydrate content of each ingredient.
+- Calculate the carbohydrate content of each ingredient.

-• Add them all together and divide the total by the number of portions.
+- Add them all together and divide the total by the number of portions.

-• You could also use an app like ‘Cook and count’ which contains the carbohydrate content of thousands of ingredients and calculates.
+- You could also use an app like ‘Cook and count’ which contains the carbohydrate content of thousands of ingredients and calculates.

-• You can look up the nutrition information of the food in many restaurants online.
+- You can look up the nutrition information of the food in many restaurants online.
 Choose your meal and work out the carbohydrates beforehand.
 Some restaurants have standard menus and may be able to tell you the carbohydrate content of the food.

-• Carbohydrate counting apps give the carbohydrate content with pictures of commonly eaten foods – it is quite easy to check and estimate the size of the portion.
+- Carbohydrate counting apps give the carbohydrate content with pictures of commonly eaten foods – it is quite easy to check and estimate the size of the portion.

-• If you are eating take-away food, you can weigh it at home and use a carbohydrate counting book to find the most similar food.
+- If you are eating take-away food, you can weigh it at home and use a carbohydrate counting book to find the most similar food.

-• Learn by experience.
+- Learn by experience.
 If your guess was not quite right the first time, make a note and then you will be more accurate if you choose that dish again.

-• Get used to what average portions of foods look like on your plate, and then you will be more able to guess accurately, if eating out.
+- Get used to what average portions of foods look like on your plate, and then you will be more able to guess accurately, if eating out.

-• Make a list of the carbohydrate values of the foods you eat most often.
+- Make a list of the carbohydrate values of the foods you eat most often.